briandelmsft/SentinelAutomationModules/Modules/OOFModule/readme.md

 # Get-OOFDetails

 ## Description
 This module will check the incidient entities to see if a user is out of the office.
+Additional information about the setting module.

 ## Suported Entity Types
 * Account